spyderbat/spyctl/docs/tutorials/spyctl_basics.rst

 Create a Secret
 ---------------

+A Secret encapsulates your Spyderbat API credentials.
+You must create at least one |secret|
-Creating at least one |secret| is required for Spyctl to access your data via the Spyderbat API.
+in order for Spyctl to access your data via theSpyderbat API.

 #.
 Base64 encode the api key you generated from the |console|: